jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

-- When we talk about "invoking a command," we normally mean running a program.
+When we talk about "invoking a command," we normally mean running a program.

-- This is the terminal equivalent to double-clicking on an application icon in a GUI.
+This is the terminal equivalent to double-clicking on an application icon in a macOS or Windows desktop.

-- Programs like `pwd` are just executable files that reside in special locations in the file system (more detail on that later in this section).
+Programs like `pwd` are just executable files that reside in special locations in the file system (more detail on that later in this chapter).

-- The "essential utilities" we cover here (like `pwd` and `ls`) have been written by many people over many years.
+The "essential utilities" we cover here (like `pwd` and `ls`) have been written by many people over many years.
 They usually stick to set of conventions around *how* they are run--that's what this section is all about.
-- Just remember: these utilities serve different purposes and were created independently, so they all have unique aspects as well.
+Just remember: these utilities serve different purposes and were created independently, so they all have unique aspects as well.

 ---